-In order to support GHG related legislation, the San Bernardino Council of Governments(formerly SANBAG, now SBCOG), partnered with 21 member cities and the County of San Bernardino to prepare GHG inventories, identify potential GHG reduction measures, conduct environmental review of the GHG Reduction Plan, and support each community's efforts to reduce emissions by developing regional programs.
+In order to support GHG related legislation, the San Bernardino Council of Governments1(formerly SANBAG, now SBCOG), partnered with 21 member cities and the County of San Bernardino to prepare GHG inventories, identify potential GHG reduction measures, conduct environmental review of the GHG Reduction Plan, and support each community's efforts to reduce emissions by developing regional programs.

-The remainder of this chapter details the work completed by SBCOG that is relevant to the City of Rancho Cucamonga and the implementation of this Plan.
+The remainder of this chapter details the work completed by SBCOG that is relevant to the City of Rancho Cucamonga.
 While the SBCOG work identifies best practices for the region, Rancho Cucamonga's Sustainable Community Action Plan has been developed to leverage regional efforts and incorporate local community input to identify strategies and actions that are reflective and appropriate for the community.
 Please refer to Appendix D for the complete document.